knwright/Hard_Refresh/README.md

 ### __Team Stats Linear Regression Analysis__

-* Using Strenght of Schedule, Power Play Goals Against, Power Play Opportunities Against and Save Percent as features to train the model.
+* Using Strength of Schedule, Power Play Goals Against, Power Play Opportunities Against and Save Percent as features to train the model.

 ![Linear Regression of Team Stats](images/team_regression_4.png)